Skip to content

 Instagram post of Alexa Chung wearing Barbour coat

-During this post, we'll dive into the intricacies of influencer marketing to help ensure that you're equipped with the insights needed to be successful in this space.
+In this post, we'll dive into the intricacies of influencer marketing to help ensure that you're equipped with the insights needed to be successful in this space.

-In order to be considered an influencer, a person must be able to effect change on our buying behavior based on their status, position, or even fanbase.
-So, an influencer can be anyone (regardless of follower count) that is able to effect change over our buying behaviors or our way of thinking.
+In order to be considered an influencer, a person must be able to affect change on our buying behavior based on their status, position, or even fanbase.

-What is Influencer Marketing?
+What is influencer marketing?

 Influencer marketing is no longer just a fringe strategy; it has become a core marketing tactic for many consumer-facing brands.
 Influencer marketing is a unique marketing channel that builds meaningful connections between you and your audience through authentic brand promotion.
 Authenticity is really the bread and butter of influencer marketing.
 And now that we know who is an influencer, let’s explore how influencer marketing can help your brand.